-The Intercultural Leadership Institute is a rigorous, year-long personal and leadership development program created out of our shared commitment to pursue cultural equity and to support artists, culture bearers and other arts professionals as change-makers in their communities.
+The Intercultural Leadership Institute is a rigorous, year-long personal and leadership development experience created out of our shared commitment to pursue cultural equity and to support artists, culture bearers and other arts professionals as change-makers in their communities.

-Applications to ILI are accepted from established and emerging artists, culture bearers and other arts professionals in various stages of career development.
+Interest forms to ILI are accepted from established and emerging artists, culture bearers and other arts professionals in various stages of career development.
 We welcome all who move with us throughout each ILI Year - and those who may join us on the path in the future.

 The ILI Origin Story

 The inspiration to create ILI came from many sources...

 A prominent driver was our own experience as leaders within the arts and culture field who have participated in numerous professional development programs.
 Most of these provided important skills, connections and capacity for us and our organizations while also reinforcing dominant cultural norms that at times were out of sync with our commitment to cultural equity and to change-making in and with our communities.
 As we grew in our own leadership and built trust and understanding together over time, we developed a shared analysis of the need for a leadership program of, by and for the artists and culture bearers in our communities.

 In defining this collaborative program as an “Intercultural Leadership Institute,” we are making an important distinction.
 Cross-cultural approaches highlight the differences and similarities between two or more distinct cultures.
 Intercultural approaches invite exploration of our shared grooves of social memory, co-habitation and mutual accountability; they allow us to challenge dominant norms as well as honor, empower and find solidarity in the differences of our histories, traditions, identities, vocabularies and more.